Casual users at risk from party drugs cut with opioids

 Data indicates that the adulteration of street drugs in Australia with more harmful (and unexpected) drugs is widespread.

-Directions Health Chief Operating Officer Stephanie Stephens, who oversees the operations of CanTEST, a fixed-site pill testing facility in Canberra, said the evidence is clear: “At CanTEST we’ve done tests on around 2300 samples over the past 21 months and about half of all samples have some kind or filler or adulteration.”
+Directions Health Chief Operating Officer Stephanie Stephens, who oversees the operations of CanTEST, a fixed-site drug testing facility in Canberra, said the evidence is clear: “At CanTEST we’ve done tests on around 2300 samples over the past 21 months and about half of all samples have some kind or filler or adulteration.”

 “There have now been 4 world-first [drug] detections at CanTEST.”